Ed94/gencpp/Readme.md

 As mentioned in [Usage](#usage), the user is provided Code objects by calling the constructor's functions to generate them or find existing matches.

 The AST is managed by the library and provided the user via its interface.
-However, the user may specificy memory configuration.
+However, the user may specifiy memory configuration.

 Data layout of AST struct: